HeinoPortfolio/Continuing-Education/README.md

     - coming soon
 5. ### Data Science and Data Analytics
  * For master's course work see the link below:
-     - [Master's degree work in data analytics](https://github.com/HeinoPortfolio/Data-Analytics-Grad-Work) - Topics that were covered in this degree were the following:  data visualization, data preparations, Postgres SQL, Tableau, supervised and unsupervised learning, machine learning, predictive modeling, data mining, exploratory data analysis, and data acquisition.
+     - [Master's degree work in data analytics](https://github.com/HeinoPortfolio/Data-Analytics-Grad-Work) - This degree has been completed and conferred.
+Topics that were covered in this degree were the following:  data visualization, data preparations, Postgres SQL, Tableau, supervised and unsupervised learning, machine learning, predictive modeling, data mining, exploratory data analysis, and data acquisition.
  * Specializations:
     - coming soon
  * Professional Certificates